 You can edit the details of future PM work orders (location, worker, date, etc).

-TIP: Keep in mind, a future PM work order is a work order that has a due date beyond today’s date AND is in the Open status.
+💡Future PM work orders are work orders that have a due date beyond today’s date AND are in the Open status.

 2. Then, click on the Pencil Edit button on the top right